nuagenetworks/nuage-metroae/Documentation/UPGRADE_SA.md

 Upgrade your VRS(s) and then continue with this procedure.
 Do not proceed without completing this step.

 ## Upgrade VSTAT
+Our example includes a VSTAT node.
+If your topology does not include one, proceed to *Finalize the Upgrade* below.

 1. Run VSTAT health check (optional).

      `./metro-ansible vstat_health -e report_filename=vstat_preupgrade_health.txt -vvvv`